reaktoro/reaktoro-jupyter-book/installation/installation-in-google-colab.md

 !conda install -y reaktoro
 ~~~

-Execute this first cell and you should then be ready to run Reaktoro Jupyter scripts afterwards.
+Execute this first cell, and you should then be ready to run Reaktoro Jupyter scripts afterwards.
 Below is a screenshot showing the expected result of this guide.

 ![](../images/reaktoro-in-google-colab.png)